When I was a child, I was hooked on playing with model trains.

 A few inspirational photos of the Bonsai treehouse

 Written by: Takanori Aiba, Tokyo Good Idea Development Institute Co., Ltd. (Copyright protected).
 "Takanori Aiba (相羽高徳) was born in 1953 in Yokohama, Japan.
 Studied Japanese traditional textiles and dyed clothing in Tokyo Zokei University.
 Since, 2003, He put his mind to create three dimensional art works which combines his knowledge and experience of both maze illustrator and architect".
-Please visit his website for more information!
+Please visit his site tokyogoodidea.com for more information!